 All available scientific data suggests that cord blood stored at a constant temperature of -196 degrees Celsius should remain viable indefinitely.

 Yes.
 Your baby's cord blood is an exact genetic match for your newborn and offers the very best chance of survival, with no risk of GVHD, should your newborn need a stem cell transplant.

 In the event that a doctor recommends a donor transplant, siblings are the preferred source.
 Separate storage is also recommended for multiple births (e.g., twins, triplets), as it maximizes the volume of cord blood collected.

 Possibly, but about 80% of all publically donated cord blood samples are not stored for future transplantation1, so the odds of finding an unrelated HLA match from a public bank are very small.

 When faced with a life-threatening disease or condition, you want to give your family the best chance of survival.
 Using your baby's own cord blood stem cells guarantees a perfect genetic match.

-Privately banking your baby's cord blood and cord tissue with MiracleCord ensures that your family will have this valuable resource available for transplant in a matter of days, without the costly, time-consuming and potentially unsuccessful search that is necessary when looking to a public bank.
+Privately banking your baby's cord blood and cord tissue with MiracleCord ensures that your family will have this valuable resource available for transplant very quickly, without the costly, time-consuming and potentially unsuccessful search that is necessary when looking to a public bank.

 1 Parent's Guide to Cord Blood Foundation. (n.d.).
 Retrieved 2016-31-May from PGCB: Cord Blood Introduction: Cord Blood Infographic: http://parentsguidecordblood.org/en/cord-blood-infographic

 Public banks store unrelated cord blood units from donors.
 There is no initial cost to the donor; however, retrieving a cord blood unit from a public bank currently costs patients approximately $50,000, and this is often at a time when family finances are already strained.1